 Liz Thomson is a London-based journalist who has contributed articles and interviews to newspapers and magazines around the world.
 A contributor to The New Grove Dictionary of Music & Musicians, she is the co-editor (with David Gutman) of quasi-academic studies of John Lennon, Bob Dylan and David Bowie, and the author of a forty-year celebration of Chickenshed, the uniquely inclusive theatre company.
-She has lectured at Liverpool University’s Institute of Popular Music, Kingston University, University College London and Oxford Brookes, and has been a Visiting Fellow of the Open University Sixties Research Group.
+She has lectured at Liverpool University’s Institute of Popular Music, Kingston University, University College London, Oxford Brookes, and the New School (New York), and she has been a Visiting Fellow of the Open University Sixties Research Group.
 An occasional broadcaster, she has conducted live interviews with authors on platforms at literary festivals from Dartington to Dubai and points in between.

 Liz writes regularly for the I and the Guardian, and is a contributing editor to TheArtsDesk.com.
 These days, much of her time is dedicated to The Village Trip, the Greenwich Village celebration of arts and activism she founded in 2018 and of which she is Joint Artistic Director with Cliff Pearson.

 Joan Baez: The Last Leaf, a celebration of the life and sixty-year career of the renowned American singer and social activist, was published throughout the anglophone world by Palazzo Editions in October 2020.
 A French translation was published by Le Castor Astral in 2022, and a Turkish edition is due shortly from Agora Books.

 The book was honoured at the 2021 Association for Recorded Sound Collections Awards for Excellence in Historical Recorded Sound Research.